|Nutritional Guidelines (per serving)|

-- 1 tablespoon (or to taste) minced garlic
+- 1 tablespoon garlic (minced, or to taste)

 - 2 cups dry white wine

-Add garlic, parsley, tomatoes, and Vegeta seasoning.
-Bring to a boil, reduce heat and simmer uncovered for 10 minutes.
+Add the garlic, parsley, tomatoes, and Vegeta seasoning.
+Bring to a boil.
+Reduce the heat and simmer, uncovered, for 10 minutes.

-Add wine, salt, and pepper and bring to a boil.
-Add shrimp, reduce the heat, and cover.
-Simmer 15 to 20 minutes or until shrimp are cooked and juices have thickened.
+Add the wine, season with salt and pepper, and bring to a boil.
+Add the shrimp, reduce the heat, and cover with the lid.
+Simmer 15 to 20 minutes or until shrimp are cooked through and the juices have thickened.
 Don't overcook or the shrimp will become rubbery.

 Remove the shrimp from the skillet with tongs and place in a large bowl.
 Pour the cooking juices into a gravy boat or similar container.